 - The president, in consultation with the chancellors, shall review the self-assessment and provide comments to the university counsel and secretary of the Board of Regents.

-- The president, in consultation with the chancellors, shall review and provide comments to the director of internal audit.
+- The vice president, university counsel and secretary of the Board of Regents, in consultation with the president and the chancellors, shall review and provide comments to the associate vice president of internal audit.

 - The vice president and chief financial officer, in consultation with the vice chancellors and chief financial officers, shall review and provide comments to the university treasurer.

 c.
 The University of Colorado officer reviewing the self-assessment shall meet with the individual to discuss the assessment and the related feedback.

 d.
 The appropriate University of Colorado officer shall prepare a confidential memorandum that discusses the self-assessment, the meeting and the feedback received on the individual’s performance during the evaluation period, makes a preliminary recommendation of the performance rating to be assigned to the individual, discusses potential goals for the upcoming evaluation period, and, if appropriate, recommends any merit or other pay adjustments.